Cut Diamond Grade Categories: The Hanneman Diamond Cut Grading System, Lesson Three

-Cut diamonds can be fitted into one of five categories.
-Not renowned for my tact, I simply call them Best, Better, Good, Junk and Garbage.
+You can fit cut diamonds into one of five categories.
+Not renowned for my tact, I simply call them Best, Better, Good, Junk, and Garbage.
 Granted, retailers use more euphemistic terms.
-They are, nevertheless, still undefined.
-But, never mind what they are called.
-By the time we are finished, we will have dispensed entirely with all such subjective terms and we will be able to assign two precise objective numbers to any stone.
+However, they remain undefined.
+But, never mind what they're called.
+By the time we finish, we'll dispense entirely with all such subjective terms and be able to assign two precise, objective numbers to any stone.
 These numbers will have a universal meaning.
 They will transcend all previous subjective designations and will be unambiguous.

-- If the stone is set in a mounting and sold without a certificate of any kind, you can rest assured it would grade either as Trash or Garbage.
+- If the stone is set in a mounting and sold without a grade report of any kind, rest assured it would grade either as Junk or Garbage.

-- If it is sold with a grading report or certificate, READ IT.
-In its simplest form, you should still see notations relative to the stone’s weight, color, and clarity, as well as numerical values for its diameter, as well as total height or depth.
-These will be considered in a moment.
+- If the stone is sold with a grading report, READ IT.
+In its simplest form, you should still see notations relative to the diamond's weight, color, and clarity, as well as numerical values for its diameter and total height or depth.
+We'll consider this data in a moment.

-- If offered by a top class jeweler, it will probably be sold unmounted and accompanied by a fancier certificate listing all sorts of measurements, e.g., diameter, table size, crown height, crown angle, girdle size, pavilion angle, culet size, polish, finish, and other comments.
-Don't be confused by this plethora of data.
+- If top-class jewelers offer you a diamond, they'll probably sell it unmounted and accompanied by a fancier grade report.
+It will list all sorts of measurements: diameter, table size, crown height, crown angle, girdle size, pavilion angle, culet size, polish, finish, and other comments.
+Don't let this plethora of data confuse you.
 You don't need all this to grade a stone.
-Junk is junk and it is obvious if you know what to look for.
+Junk is junk, and, if you know what to look for, it's obvious.

 Taking out the Trash and Garbage

-Well cut diamonds have certain characteristics.
+Well-cut diamonds have certain characteristics.
 So do Junk and Garbage.
 For those who can, I would suggest visiting your local shopping mall.
-There you'll find a Diamondologist or Gemologist who will be happy to educate you.
+There, you'll find diamontologists or gemologists who will happily educate you.
 They have numerous stones to illustrate the different features.
 Look at their stones.
 Ask questions.

-If the girdle obviously appears too thick or too thin, the table appears too large or too small, or the culet is noticeable, you are at best dealing with Junk.
-If you wish to confirm this, measure them or look at the numbers on the certificate for total height and diameter.
-The Total Height of the stone is the important number.
-If the height value is not between the values of 58% and 64% of the diameter, you know you are dealing with Junk or Garbage.
+If the girdle obviously appears too thick or too thin, the table appears too large or too small, or the culet is noticeable, you're dealing with Junk, at best.
+If you wish to confirm this, measure the stone.
+You can also review the numbers on the report for total height and diameter.
+The total height of the diamond is the important number.
+If the height value doesn't fall between 58% and 64% of the diameter, you're dealing with Junk or Garbage.

 Diamonds are sold by nominal weight.
-A three quarter carat (0.75 ct) diamond must weigh at least 0.70 ct to qualify.
-Also, diamond cutters are not fools.
-They know if they leave a little extra weight on what should produce a nice 0.69 ct stone in order to produce a 0.70 ct stone, their profit will be greater.
-Consequently, one finds an inordinate quantity of 0.70 and 0.71 ct stones for sale.
-Most of these stones have been cut for weight rather than beauty, and they deserve to be called Junk.
+A three-quarter carat (0.75-ct) diamond must weigh at least 0.70-ct to qualify.
+Bear this in mind.
+Diamond cutters aren't fools.
+They know, for example, if they leave a little extra weight on what should produce a nice 0.69-ct stone in order to produce a 0.70-ct stone, they will increase their profits.
+Consequently, you'll find an inordinate quantity of 0.70 and 0.71-ct stones for sale.
+Most of these stones have been cut for weight rather than beauty.
+They deserve to be called Junk.